geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 State should be in one canonical place.
 And then if you want, you can build indexes on top of that state in order to quickly access it.
 But you should never be..
-Children is basically just an index on top of UOP cache.
+Children is basically just an index on top of UOp cache.
-You could imagine iterating through the entire UOP cache and finding all the UOPs and then reconstructing the children graph each time, but that's really slow.
+You could imagine iterating through the entire UOp cache and finding all the UOps and then reconstructing the children graph each time, but that's really slow.
 So children is just an index on that.
 So yeah, indexes are fine, but state needs to live in one canonical place.
 And if you are going to have an index, you have to make sure it's perfectly in sync.